4 Steps to De-Escalate and Resolve any Customer Conflict

 “Could you give me an example?”

 “It sounds like your biggest frustration is ______.
 Is that right?”

-Only after you understand your customer’s concerns, empathize with your customer’s perspective, and prove to your customer that you “get it”, can you begin proposing alternatives.
+Only after you understand your customer’s concerns, empathize with their perspective, and prove that you “get it” can you begin proposing alternatives.

 #3: Recommend Alternatives